How to refer children to the FairPlay voucher program

 Who you can refer

 When you register as a referral agent you will be declaring that, in your professional capacity, you have identified children who genuinely require financial assistance to join a registered activity provider.

-If a child has a valid Department of Human Services Health Care Card or Pensioner Concession Card they do not need a referral agent and can apply online when the round opens.
+If a child has a valid Services Australia Health Care Card or Pensioner Concession Card they do not need a referral agent and can apply online when the round opens.

 Only refer children who can use the voucher

 Vouchers issued by referral agents are limited as a percentage of the overall vouchers available each round.
 Please consider this when requesting voucher numbers, and ensure vouchers are for children in genuine financial need.